There are plenty of reasons to want a travel trailer under 5000 lbs. What’s yours?

 Pros: Rugged and ready for adventure.
 They’re also available in overlanding versions which are great for extended trips in rough, off-grid areas.

-Cons: If you’re just staying on paved roads and established campgrounds, this might not be the best for you.
+Cons: If you’re just staying on paved roads and established campgrounds, these travel trailers might not be the best for you.
 Other options provide more space and comforts at the same towing weight.

 The Taxa Outdoors Habitats definitely stand out.
 Their Nasa inspired design resembles a moon lander more than a traditional RV.
 But don’t let their funky looks scare you off.